Kushuh/kushuh-react-utils/src/dom/README.md

 # DOM Utils

-> Utils function for interacting with DOM (requires a valid DOM context).
+> Utils functions for interacting with DOM (requires a valid DOM context).

 ⚠️ The below utils require a valid DOM context.